Matyrel/File-Manager/README.md

 ## Step One: Download the file
 1. Navigate to the [file manager download page](https://github.com/Matyrel/matyrel.github.io/blob/main/Filemanager.py).
-2. Click on the three dots in the corner.
+2. Click on the three dots in the top right corner.
 3. Click "Download".

 ## Step Two: Run the file